☼ Sam Skinner

 Development of project

-FACT, Liverpool and Manchester School of Art, on the old Liverpool and Bidston Observatories.
-My research will translate into a group exhibition entitled The New Observatory I'm co-curating with Hannah Redler, opening summer 2017 at FACT.
+FACT, Liverpool and Manchester School of Art, on the old Liverpool Observatory.
+My research translated into a group exhibition entitled The New Observatory I co-curated with Hannah Redler, during summer 2017 at FACT.

 New Materialism and co-direct Torque, an experimental digital literacy project.